aldahick/athena/README.md

 npm install --save-dev @types/node typescript
 ```

-Make sure your tsconfig has `experimentalDecorators: true` and `emitDecoratorMetadata: true`.
+Make sure your tsconfig has `"experimentalDecorators": true` and `"emitDecoratorMetadata": true`.
+To use ES modules, either set `"type": "module"` in your `package.json`, or name your files `.mts` instead of `.ts`.

-Instantiate and start the server (using ES modules, not CommonJS):
+Instantiate and start the server:

 ```typescript
 import { container, Application, Config } from "@athenajs/core";